digime/digime-sdk-nodejs/documents/reading-data.md

 });
 ```

-The [session](../interfaces/Types.Session.html) received can now be used to query data.
+The {@link Types.Session | session} received can now be used to query data.

-More information on the limits and scoping of the raw and mapped data interface can be found [here](../interfaces/Types.PullSessionOptions.html).
+More information on the limits and scoping of the raw and mapped data interface can be found {@link Types.PullSessionOptions | here}.

 ## Reading All Files

-Using the session received above, we can trigger the [readAllFiles()](../interfaces/SDK.DigimeSDK.html#readallfiles) method to read all available files from this user.
+Using the session received above, we can trigger the {@link SDK.DigimeSDK#readAllFiles | readAllFiles} method to read all available files from this user.

 ```typescript
 // ... initialize the SDK